 When we get deep to these neurovascular structures, there is a fairly firm structure that is called the tunica albuginea.
 This is what is mostly felt under the skin and makes up the bulk of the length and girth of the penis.

-The penis is a structure similar to a balloon in some ways.
+The tunica albuginea of the penis is a structure similar to a balloon in some ways.
 When a balloon is relatively empty, it is soft and floppy.
 When filled with water, it becomes longer, wider and more rigid.
 The penis is not made of rubber.
-However, beneath the skin and some nerves and blood vessels is a structure that forms the main substance of the penis and this is called the tunica albuginea.
-Like rubber, the tunica albuginea can stretch.
-Within the tunica albuginea is sponge like vascular tissue.
+However, like rubber, the tunica albuginea can stretch and become more rigid when the penis fills with blood.
+Within the tunica albuginea is sponge-like vascular tissue.

 Illustration of the anatomy of the penis.
 During an erection, blood enters the corpora cavernosa.